Updated: Jan 28

 I am not suggesting that logbooks are not good.
 In the 13th century logbooks were probably the first example of “big data” put to practical use in creating highly accurate portolan charts.
 A log or record of some sort is important while pursuing a USCG OPUV license, or other certifications to document experience.
 Now technology offers automated positional logging so friends and family can see our position and the tracks we took on our voyages.
 And, although I never kept a proper log per se I always kept a journal of passages, recorded time at sea, notes on anchorages, and noted important events and fond (and sometime not so fond) memories.

 But now my life has changed from day sails, weekend trips, and periodic passages with friends and family to long distance cruising to remote locations.
 My family and friends are more concerned about my safety and interested in following and reading about my personal “quests of discovery.”
 (Well, maybe they don't really care about my day to day trials and tribulations.
 Maybe they just want to know the location of my boat and whether I am still alive.)
 Responsible boat ownership should include at least some minimal amount of record keeping.
 For example, a record of upgrades and periodic maintenance is valuable to potential buyers of a used boat, or tracking expenses for personal budgeting.
+I also record time underway and miles sailed for my sailing resume and as evidence of experience for insurance purposes.
 So, I sat down and asked myself 3 questions.

 Why do I want to collect and preserve information?